-- Accommodation: Kgalagadi Transfrontier Park, 4-nights on full board basis.
+- Accommodation: Kgalagadi Transfrontier Park, 3-nights on full board basis.

-- Before we transfer to Upington for the start of our journey back home, we have a final opportunity for an early morning birding excursion in Kgalagadi Transfrontier Park.
-We then drive to Upington for a domestic flight to Cape Town connecting on to our overnight flight back to the UK.
+- Before we transfer to Upington for the start of our journey back home, we visit the dry Auob River towards Mata Mata.
+We stop at the various waterholes en route, looking for any birds, mammals and reptiles that we may have missed.
+We then drive to Upington for a domestic flight to Johannesburg connecting on to our overnight flight back to the UK.